nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 **MSS**

 1. User requests to view tasks for specific time period or completed list
-2. Task Manager displays all tasks during time period or the completed tasks
+2. Daily Planner displays all tasks during time period or the completed tasks
 3. User requests to delete a specific task in the list or the clear the completed task list
-4. Task Manager deletes the task(s)
+4. Daily Planner deletes the task(s)
 Use case ends

 **Extensions**